sophilabs/py101/README.rst

      :alt: Updates

-A pyschool story for learning regular expressions.
+A pyschool story for learning Python Basics.

 Credits
 -------